evemorgen/wzorceProject/api_docs/gprs/README.md

 ```sh
 sudo python pyserial_example.py
 ```
-script connets to port `/dev/ttyAMA0` with rate `9600` using python serial.
+script connets to `/dev/ttyAMA0` with rate `9600` using python serial.

 #### GPRS configuration
 To configure GPRS follow this commands: